Association of Black Sociologists

 The Association of Black Sociologists (ABS) is an American learned society dedicated to the advancement of scholarship by African American sociologists.
 It is based in Chicago, Illinois.
 Its official journal is Issues in Race & Society, which it publishes in a partnership with Vanderbilt University's Peabody College.
+The association was founded in 1970.
+Today, it is led by an Executive Committee with multiple roles that meets once a year.
+These positions are decided through elections.

 History

 The history of the Association of Black Sociologists began in 1968, when a group of American sociologists met to encourage the American Sociological Association (ASA) to increase the participation of black Americans in their ranks.
-It was established in 1970 as the Caucus of Black Sociologists (CBS) at that year's ASA meeting in Washington, D.C.
+It was officially established in 1970 as the Caucus of Black Sociologists (CBS) at that year's ASA meeting in Washington, D.C.
 The CBS was influenced by both the women's liberation movement and opposition to the Vietnam War.
 In 1976, the CBS was incorporated as an independent organization, the Association of Black Sociologists.
 As a result, it ceased to be a caucus of the ASA.

+At the time of its founding, James E. Blackwell of the University of Massachusetts stood as the first president.
+He organized the group along with Jacquelyne J. Jackson of Duke University, James E. Conyers of Indiana State University, and Joseph W. Scott of the University of Notre Dame.

 Membership

 When it was founded in 1970, the ABS (then known as the CBS) had 76 members, a number which had grown to 88 by 1979.

+Members are led by an Executive Committee of 10 people.This committee includes an Association President, the Association President-Elect, a Treasurer, The Immediate Past President, and an Executive Officer.
+Besides these roles, the committee is also composed of a Membership Chair, a Communications Chair, three Elected-at-Large members, an Editor of the ABS official journal, a Secretary, and a Newsletter Editor.
+This committee serves to create policies and lead the association.

+Currently, The Executive Committee includes Kiyona Brewster of Centre College, George L. Wimberly of the American Educational Research Association, Mary Pattillo of Northwestern University, Korey Tillman of the University of New Mexico, Quinesha Bentley of the University of Illinois, Regina Dixon-Reeves of the University of San Diego, and Michael Royster of Prairie View A&M University.
+Loren Henderson of the University of Maryland holds the Executive Officer, Derrick R. Brooms of Morehouse College holds the President position, and Nishaun Battle holds the Vise President position.
+Andrea S. Boyles of Tulane University is the Immediate Past President.